artoliukkonen/sls-aws-monorepo-boilerplate/README.md

 ## Notes

 - `name` from the root `package.json` is used as a prefix for all serverless services
-- `common` project contains DynamoDB resource block.
-Uncomment it to deploy the table.
+- `services/common` project contains DynamoDB resource block for single table design, uncomment it to deploy the table
+- `services/` contain all microservices (e.g. `user`, `post`, `whatever`)
-- `frontend` contains CRA app
+- `frontend` contains CRA app (feel free to re-init with latest versions, however remember to maintain `package.json` scripts